louigigr/AbuseIP-db-scanner/README.md

 ### Usage:

 In order to use the script you will need an API key.
 The API key is stored in a file _my.api_ in the same directory as the script.
-In order for the script to work make sure you edit the file _my.api_ and enter you API Key.
+In order for the script to work make sure you edit the file _my.api_ and enter your API Key.
 API key information can be found here: (https://www.abuseipdb.com/api.html)

 To use type: